ktjkc/reflextrust/reflextrust-paper.md

 Unlike output dimensions, Reflex Signals are not reported — they shape **response style, restraint, escalation, or refusal**.

-They emerge from key factors such as:
+They emerge from key dimensions such as:

-- intent & sub-intent
+- `intent` and `sub-intent`
-- tone
+- `tone`
-- trust alignment (multi-turn)
+- `engagement_feedback`
-- engagement quality (cognitive clarity, affect)
+- `prompt_trust_score`(per prompt) / `session_trust_alignment` (multi-turn)

 ---

 ### 🧮 4.3 How Reflex Signals Are Derived

-These signals are not hardcoded rules, but adaptive heuristics.
+Reflex Signals emerge from dynamic combinations of classification dimensions — intent, tone, trust, and engagement.
-They evolve across turns based on shifting patterns in user behavior and trust.
+They are **not deterministic** rules, but adaptive heuristics that evolve across turns based on shifting patterns in user behavior and trust.

 #### Example Rules:
 ```yaml